 Listed above are the common wear areas on these Mustangs.
 Of course, there is suspension and brakes too, but as with any car they will wear with mileage.
 I consider those two latter categories to fall under “routine maintenance and ownership costs.”
 As stated, these Foxbody Mustangs are pretty stout and can last a long time.
 Frame and body should be the first priority as pretty much anything else mechanical can be fixed within a reasonable cost.

 At the end of the day, the decision is all yours.
 Do you like the car?
-What do you like about it, what don't you like about it?
-What needs to be fixed, what doesn't?
-All of these factors play in to what your final offer may be.
-Just keep in mind that priority #1 is the frame, priority #2 the body, and everything else after those 2.
-All other mechanical components can be fixed or swapped, in my opinion, with relative ease.
-(I'd rather turn a wrench than operate a sander).
+What do you like about it?
+What don't you like about it?
+What needs to be fixed, and what doesn't?
+All of these factors play into what your final offer may be.
+Just keep in mind priority #1 is the frame, priority #2 the body, and everything else after those two.
+All other mechanical components can be fixed or swapped, in my opinion, with relative ease (I'd rather turn a wrench than operate a sander).

 Also, be realistic.
 At best, the Foxbody you're looking at is a minimum of 20 years old.
-Any car that is 20 years old is going to have some wear and tear, squeaks and groans.
-Factor in that in fact you are looking at a Mustang, which probably has seen at least one or two owners over the years with a heavy foot, you cannot expect a flawless vehicle.
+Any 20-year-old car is going to have some wear and tear, squeaks and groans.
+Factor in that you're looking at a Mustang, which probably has seen at least one or two owners over the years with a heavy foot.
+You cannot expect a flawless vehicle.
 If you want new, buy new.
-It is very frustraing as a seller to be dealing with buyers that expect a flawless car for $4000.
+It is very frustrating as a seller to be dealing with buyers who expect a flawless car for $4000.